maarten-pennings/Nunchuk/readme.md

   ![Serial plotter](extras/plotter.png)

-- If you want a fancy demo, download [Processing](https://processing.org/) a free graphics library and IDE, built for visual design.
+- If you want a fancy view, download [Processing](https://processing.org/) a free graphics library and IDE, built for visual design.
 The _Processing_ language and IDE is the precursor to other projects including Arduino.